smallcloudai/refact-vscode/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/refact_ai)](https://twitter.com/intent/follow?screen_name=refact_ai)
 ![License](https://img.shields.io/github/license/smallcloudai/refact-vscode)

-Refact.ai is a free, open-source AI Agent that adapts to your workflow.
-It tracks your cursor to provide instant assistance, connects with tools, databases and browsers, works with debuggers, and runs shell commands.
-As your AI copilot, it handles code generation, testing, review, and refactoring.

 ## Refact.ai - Your Customizable Open-Source AI Software Engineering Agent

 Refact.ai is a free, **open-source** AI Agent that handles engineering tasks end-to-end.
 It deeply understands your codebases and integrates with your tools, databases, and browsers to automate complex, multi-step tasks.